-Discussion in 'Photos taken with Any Brand of Camera' started by runswithsizzers, Jul 16, 2017.
+Discussion in 'Photos taken with non-Fuji Cameras (specify!)' started by runswithsizzers, Jul 16, 2017.

 Interesting...you have raised more questions than answers .
 What is the context?
 What is in the upper right corner?

 The location is Fort William Historical Park, a facsimile North West Company post on the Kaministiquia River in Ontario, Canada.
 Our tour-guide in period costume explains the fur trade from beaver pelt to top hat.

 I believe the object in the upper right corner is a hanging pelt or flattened skin of some animal with the furry edge of it catching some backlight (?)
 In hindsight, perhaps I should have cropped a little tighter, but honestly, the capture is not sharp enough to withstand close examination.

 Here is another one from the same day, tho in less dramatic lighting:

 My wife knows a bit about historic clothing and will appreciate the information and opportunity for a second look at it.

 As for cropping the fur out, I would not do it.
 The image composition would be damaged.
 And I like the mystery.

 The image also looks plenty sharp for the type of image it is--it isn't a slot canyon image.
 Her face looks to be in focus and the image is pleasing.

 Our little conversastion brings to mind an issue I've thought about some, but never resolved to my satisfaction.